NejRemeslnici/tailwind-sorter/README.md

 The script finds all css classes and reorders them in-place in the file.

-You can tweak the configuration file path instead of the default `config/tailwind_sorter.yml` with the `-c` parameter:
+The script requires the configuration file to be present in `config/tailwind_sorter.yml` by default.
+You can tweak the configuration file path with the `-c` parameter:

 ```sh
 bin/tailwind_sorter -c path/to/my/config_file.yml app/views/my_template.html.slim